amyasnikov/validity/docs/features/dynamic_pairs.md

 Dynamic pairs is the convenient way to write tests that require some comparison between different devices.

-The concept of 2 similar network devices working together and providing redundancy is very common to modern networks (see VRRP, MC-LAG, EVPN Active-Active, BNG Session sync, etc).
+The concept of 2 similar network devices working together and providing redundancy is very common to modern networks (see VRRP, MC-LAG, EVPN Active-Active, BNG Session sync, etc.).
 Dynamic pairs could be used in these scenarios to compare configuration (or any other param) between the devices.

 ## How to define a dynamic pair

 Dynamic pairs are defined under **Selector** instance (**Dynamic Pairs** field).
-The main idea is to define some kind of a rule which can definitely match one device with another within one Selector.
+The main idea is to define some kind of rule which can definitely match one device with another within one Selector.

 #### By Name